LukvonStrom/LukvonStrom/README.md

 - [Twitter (@LukvonStrom)](https://twitter.com/LukvonStrom)
 - [My Homepage](https://fruntke.tech)

-Please do *not* send me unsolicited email messages or add me to mailers without explicit opt-in from me please.
+Please do *not* send me unsolicited email messages or add me to mailers without explicit opt-in from me.
 If you want to reach out for business inquires use my aforementioned LinkedIn instead.